solana-labs/solana-web3.js/packages/rpc-subscriptions/README.md

 A config object with the following properties:

 -   `intervalMs`: The number of milliseconds to wait since the last message sent or received over the channel before sending a ping message to keep the channel open.
--   `maxSubscriptionsPerChannel`: The number of subscribers that may share a channel before a new channel must be created.
-Set this to the maximum number of subscriptions that your RPC provider recommends making over a single connection.
+-   `maxSubscriptionsPerChannel`: The number of subscribers that may share a channel before a new channel must be created (default: 100).
+It is important that you set this to the maximum number of subscriptions that your RPC provider recommends making over a single connection; the default is set deliberately low, so as to comply with the restrictive limits of the public mainnet RPC node.
 -   `minChannels`: The number of channels to create before reusing a channel for a new subscription.
 -   `sendBufferHighWatermark`: The number of bytes of data to admint into the `WebSocket` buffer before buffering data on the client. -`url`: The URL of the web socket server.
 Must use the `ws` or `wss` protocols.